Wave-Team/EnderChestSlots/README.md

 # EnderChestSlots
-EnderChest Slots plugin for PocketMine-MP
+A PocketMine-MP plugin that allows you to restrict slots of EnderChests

-## Using Plugin
+## Usage

 ### Getting the config.yml of the plugin